 Peel first and cut lengthwise.
 Then take a small spoon or melon baller or something similar to scoop out the seeds.
 You can discard the seeds, or save to throw in a smoothy.

 When chopping the fruit and veggies, you will want to dice very small for this fruit salsa.
-This way you’ll have more of a variety on your chip and in your mouth!
+This way you’ll have more variety of fruit on your chip and in your mouth!

 Next, make the lime “dressing for the salsa.
 You will the juice of three limes as well as the zest from one of them.

 Mix together the ingredients for the lime dressing.
-Gently toss together.
+Gently toss them together.

 It’s as simple as that!